-Our blog is full of easy whole food plant-based dinner recipes you can try next to add more meatless meals to your weekly rotation.
+Our blog is full of easy plant-based dinner recipes you can add to your weekly rotation!

-Did you try this recipe and liked it?
+Did you try this recipe and like it?
 Be sure to share your experience with us in the comments below and leave a rating.
-You can also Pin the vegan buffalo tacos here and tag us on Instagram if you’ve made it — we’d love to see your creations.
+You can also Pin the vegan buffalo tacos here!

 - 6 taco-sized corn tortillas